littleadam/PMtool/README.md

-it also takes care of appraisal reviews and ratings, facilitating one to one discussions between manager and reportees it prioritizes mails based on the sender and their official relationship with the user
+it also takes care of appraisal reviews and ratings, facilitating one to one discussions between manager and reportees it prioritizes mails based on the sender and their official relationship with the user The project complies with standard PM frameworks such as the PMI framework